alexpaul/Binary-Search/README.md

 Binary Search in Swift.

-> Wikipedia: In computer science, binary search, also known as half-interval search,[1] logarithmic search,[2] or binary chop,[3] is a search algorithm that finds the position of a target value within a sorted array
+> Wikipedia: In computer science, binary search, also known as half-interval search, logarithmic search, or binary chop, is a search algorithm that finds the position of a target value within a sorted array

 ## 1. Linear Search